mcchannigan/react-help-screen/src/assets/student.md

 {help-job-search}

 Use the job search form, located under the navigation menu, to find jobs of interest to you.
-You can toggle between searching for On-Campus and Off-Campus jobs.
+You can use the checkboxes to include or exclude On-Campus and Off-Campus jobs.
 The following search options apply to both on-campus and off-campus jobs:

 * Keywords
     You may enter one or more keywords to filter your search results.
 The toggle below the keyword input allows you to toggle between search results that include any one of the entered keywords, or only those that include all entered keywords.